 Once a particular pool has been selected, a GSLB algorithm (as indicated in the

-GSLB_ALGORITHM_ROUND_ROBIN– load is distributed even-handedly across all members.
-As discussed, load can optionally be skewed by weight.
-These are implied by the value of the member's
+Round robin– Traffic is distributed evenly across all members and the traffic can optionally be skewed by weight.
+These are implied by the value of the member’s

 GslbPoolMember.ratioparameter, which defaults to 1, and may range from 1 to 20.
 For example, if virtual services A, B, and C have ratios of 1, 2 and 3 respectively, virtual service A will receive one-sixth, B will get one-third, and C will get one-half the load.

-GSLB_ALGORITHM_CONSISTENT_HASH– load is distributed based on the client's source-IP address (likely a DNS resolver address), unless EDNS processing is ON, in which case the source-IP will be found in the ECS option.
-An integer mask ranging from 1 to 31 can be applied on the client IP address, if there are multiple local DNSes in a given network, in one site.
+Consistent hash – Load is distributed based on the client’s source-IP address (likely a DNS resolver address).
+If EDNS processing is enabled, the source IP address will be found in the ECS option.
+An integer mask ranging from 1 to 31 can be applied to the client IP address, if there are multiple local DNS in a given network, in one site.
 This algorithm can provide persistence.
-GSLB site cookie persistance is the other.
+GSLB site cookie persistence is the other.

-GSLB_ALGORITHM_GEO– client requests are directed to the optimal site based on the longitude and latitude of the client relative to the GSLB members.
-Please refer to Geolocation-based Load Balancing Algorithm for GSLB Members for details.
+Geolocation-based – Client requests are directed to the optimal site based on the longitude and latitude of the client relative to the GSLB members.
+Refer to Geolocation-based Load Balancing Algorithm for GSLB Members for details.

 Under certain circumstances, it may be desirable to bypass the load balancing algorithm for certain clients based on certain conditions being met.
 Refer to the GSLB Site Selection with Fallback and Preferred-Site Options article.